silnrsi/font-symchar/documentation/encoding.md

+# Encoded Symbols

+These are the encoded characters in the SymChar fonts.
+The symbols representing common "invisible" characters are shown in context.
+The Fonts column indicates which of the SymChar fonts contain that symbol - SymChar (S), SymCharK (K).

 Image | USV | Fonts | Description | Represents
 ----- | --- | ----- | ----------- | ----------
 ![](images/img_E080.png) | U+E080 | SK | SPACE | U+0020